 “No building, fence, wall or other structure shall be commenced, erected, or maintained upon the Properties, nor shall any exterior addition to or change or alteration therein be made until the plans and specifications showing the nature, kind, shape, height, materials, and locations of the same shall have been submitted to and approved in writing as to harmony of external design and location in relation to surrounding structures and topography by the Board of Directors.”

-Detailed procedures and request forms are available on the website or from Bruce Grussing, the Chairman of the Architectural Committee.
+Detailed procedures and request forms are available on the website or from the Chairman of the Architectural Committee.

 Bylaws, Covenants.
 Conditions & Restrictions